go9kata/go9kata.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Trained as biomedical engineer and software developer with skills in machine learing and big data analysis and visualization.</p>
+<p>Trained as biomedical engineer and software developer with skills in machine learning and big data analysis and visualization.</p>

 <p>Working as a senior software developer and data analyst in the field of neuroscience. </p>

+<p>Consulting on modern IT infrastructure implementation, organization and maintenance for big data storage and scientific computing.</p>

 <h2>Skill set</h2>